Approximate Error Correction for Quantum Simulations of SU(2) Lattice Gauge Theories: Lattice gauge theory and the Gauss law constraint

-where $J_v$ labels the total angular momentum at vertex $v$ and $\mu_{J_v}$ is the corresponding Clebsch-Gordan multiplicity.
+where $J_v$ labels the total angular momentum at vertex $v$ and $\mu_{J_v}$ is the corresponding Clebsch--Gordan multiplicity.
 Fixing a standard basis $\{\ket{M}\}_{M=-J}^{J}$ for $V_J$, we define the subspace

 which is the $\mu_J$-dimensional subspace of the $J$-isotypic component with magnetic quantum number $M$.
-The Gauss law constraint requires that the physical subspace correspond to the singlet sector $J_v=0$ at every vertex.
-The quantum numbers $J_v$ and the associated magnetic projections together characterize gauge violations at vertex $v$, and it is the extraction of these quantum numbers by mid-circuit measurement that enables the active correction protocol we now outline.
-The implementation proceeds in three steps and is shown in Figure~\ref{fig:wigner_circuit}.
+The Gauss law constraint requires that the physical subspace correspond to the singlet sector $J_v = 0$ at every vertex.
+The quantum numbers $J_v$ and the associated magnetic projections together characterize gauge violations at vertex $v$, and it is the extraction of these quantum numbers by mid-circuit measurement that enables the active correction protocol.